Theódór Elmar Bjarnason: IFK Göteborg

 Following severe financial difficulties in the running of Lyn, Theódór moved to IFK Göteborg on 22 July 2009.

 Randers FC

 In the start of 2012, Theódór signed a new contract with the Danish side Randers FC.
 However, he got injured in the start-up and was not able to play for six months.

 AGF

 In June 2015 he signed a two-year contract with the Danish club AGF.
 He left the club after two years.

 Gazişehir Gaziantep

 On 5 January 2019, Bjarnason signed with Turkish club Gazişehir Gaziantep for one and a half years.

 Akhisarspor

 On 24 July 2019, Bjarnason signed with Akhisarspor.

 International career

 He was part of the Icelandic Euro 2016 squad, contributing one assist and also played on the 2017 China Cup, where Iceland won silver medals.

+International goals

 Personal life

 His grandfather, Theódór Jakob Guðmundsson, played for KR Reykjavík in the golden years of that club and competed against Liverpool in 1964 in the first European game for both of these clubs.